avinassh/blag/content/posts/zero-disk-architecture.md

 <img src="/blag/images/2024/zero-disk-arch.svg" alt="zero disk architecture" style="width: 80%;"/>

 The idea is simple.
 Instead of writing to a storage server, we will write to S3.
 Thus we will not manage any storage server, rather we offload it to the smart folks at AWS.
 S3 meets all our requirements.
 As a bonus, you get infinite storage space.
 S3 came out in 2006 and it has proven test of time.
-It provides [99.999999999% (that's elevan nines) durability](https://x.com/iavins/status/1860621569355030696) and 99.99% availability guarantees.
+It provides [99.999999999% (that's eleven nines) durability](https://x.com/iavins/status/1860621569355030696) and 99.99% availability guarantees.
 I believe the next generation of infrastructure systems will be built on zero disk paradigm.

 This idea is not new.
 In 2008, there was a research paper ['Building a Database on S3'](https://people.csail.mit.edu/kraska/pub/sigmod08-s3.pdf) - a paper way ahead of its time, with lots of interesting ideas for today's cloud computing.
 The researchers experimented with storing a B-tree on S3 using SQS as a Write-Ahead Log (WAL).
 They also provided analysis on latency when writing to S3 and the associated costs.
 The paper had some flaws, like they dropped ACID properties.
 However, we are in 2025, and we can do better.